 Know What You're Eating.

-Check official UK food hygiene ratings for restaurants, takeaways, cafés, pubs, and shops before you eat.
+Check official UK food hygiene ratings by name, place, or postcode.
+Every restaurant, takeaway, café, pub, and shop, before you eat.

 Download on the App Store